Bydgoszcz Canal: First projects

 The Vistula and Oder rivers were only 11 km apart, considering the situation of their tributaries (Noteć and Brda rivers): the junction of both hydrographic basins seemed unavoidable.
 First plans were established as soon as technical and political opportunities appeared.
-Discussions to link Noteć and Brda rivers first occurred in the 16th century during the Polish-Brandenburg talks and were renewed in the 1630s by king Władysław IV Vasa.
+Discussions to link the Noteć and the Brda first occurred in the 16th century during the Polish-Brandenburg talks and were renewed in the 1630s by king Władysław IV Vasa.

 Polish project

 In the 1750s, canal schemes were very popular: first realizations were already completed in France, England or Germany, while in Poland, Prince Michał Kazimierz Ogiński supported the construction of the Oginski Canal, and the Dnieper–Bug Canal was completed at the end of the 18th century.
 Nearby Bydgoszcz, works started east of Rynarzewo, run by Mr Małachowski, landlord in Łabiszyn: in the 1770s, trenches were excavated and usable as a portion of a navigable canal in the area.

-One of the first major projects under consideration by King Stanisław August Poniatowski was a channel linking Noteć and Brda rivers via Bydgoszcz.
-Main aims to be achieved were facilitating Polish goods exports to Western Europe, as well as commercial exploitation of forest resource (neglected so far), while weakening the quasi-monopoly of the then-Prussian city of Gdańsk.
-Politically, the opposition to this concept was the fact that such a canal could in fact increase the power of the Kingdom of Prussia.
+One of the first major projects under consideration by King Stanisław August Poniatowski was a channel linking the Noteć with the Brda via Bydgoszcz.
+Main aims to be achieved were facilitating Polish goods exports to Western Europe, as well as commercial exploitation of forest resource (neglected so far), while weakening the quasi-monopoly of the then-Prussian city of Danzig.
+Politically, a consideration speaking against this concept was that such a canal could in fact increase the power of the Kingdom of Prussia.

 On 9 July 1766, during a meeting of the Committee of the Crown Treasury, a plan was presented by artillery captain and royal geographer Franciszek Florian Czaki.
-He proposed to build the canal where Noteć river was the closest to Bydgoszcz.
+He proposed to build the canal where the Noteć was the closest to Bydgoszcz.
 It was planned to be 10.5 km long, 9 m wide and 3.5 m deep.
-The level difference (18 m) between Brda and Noteć rivers was compensated by six water locks.
+The level difference (18 m) between the Brda and the Noteć was compensated by six water locks.
 Construction would have been carried out by a private company, which would then have received the right to collect taxes in return.
 Approval for building this project was not given by the Sejm, due to the political turmoils of the time (1768): Bar Confederation, then First Partition of Poland.
 In retrospect, the project was not devoid of technical defects, especially in under-estimating the requirement of water resources that could be found locally (streams and wetlands).